Communication

 7. Withhold judgment until they finish

 You can disagree later.
 While they are talking, your job is to understand their view fully, not to score it.
-Premature judgment shuts people down fast.
+Suspend judgment until they are completely done talking, since premature judgment shuts people down fast.

 The seven habits above are mechanics.
 They work far better when they sit on top of genuine empathy, the effort to feel what the other person is feeling.